-Year 3 Curriculum Newsletter – Autumn Term 2017
+Year 3 Curriculum Newsletter – Spring Term 2019

-Our core text for this term is Roald Dahl's wonderful book 'The Enormous Crocodile.’
-There will be a strong focus on creative and descriptive writing in our literacy lessons to develop children's confidence in writing in different styles, using a wide range of vocabulary.
-Additionally, we will be writing information texts related to our curriculum topics.
+We will be focusing upon suspense stories through the use of tales of fear.
+Our core text for this term is ‘The Door.’
+There will be a strong focus on short-burst creative and descriptive writing in our literacy lessons to develop the tools required to write a successful suspense story.
+It will also enable children's confidence in writing in different styles to increase and encourage the use of a wide range of vocabulary.
+Punctuation and grammar will be integrated into these short-burst writing sessions.